 The DHCP server must be responding to DHCP requests during boot.
 Check the PXE boot messages to ensure that:

 the DHCP server is assigning the expected IP address

 the DHCP server is assigning the the SUSE Manager server IP address as

 Ensure Cobbler is running, and that the Discovery feature is enabled.

 If you see a blue Cobbler menu shortly after booting, discovery has started.
-If it does not complete successfully, temporarily disable automatic shutdown in order to help diagnose the problem.
+If it does not complete successfully, temporarily disable automatic shutdown to help diagnose the problem.
 To disable automatic shutdown:

 pxe-default-profilein the Cobbler menu with the arrow keys, and press the Tab key before the timer expires.